-(Choose one) Fire Earthquake drill with evacuation Shelter in Place Drop/Cover/Hold Campus Protection or "Lockdown" Date:// Na me: Position: Person completing this form 1.
-What type of alert system did you use to ale rt students/staff of the drill? □ Fire Alarm/Bell □ Voice through Interc om/PA 🗆 Bull Horn 🗆 Whistle 2.
-Time Drill Started: (am / pm) Tir ne Drill Completed:(am / pm) 3.
-Total number of staff involved in the drill act - 4.
-Total number of students involved in the dri 5 5.
-Did any special needs students participate in 6.
-7. Did you encounter any challenges with the s pecial needs children?
-(Y/N) 8.
-How long did it take to evacuate all buildings (Time from START of drill to the time when last staff or r student arrived at the staging area.)
-9. Did you establish an Incident Command Pos t?
-(Y/N) Did staff bring the School Emergency Respon nse Box to the assembly area?(Y/N) 11.
-Did you use the ECS Safe School Plan: (Check all that apply) □ Yes, during the execution of drill. □ Yes, after the drill. \Box No, we did not use the Safe School Plan.
+(Choose one) Fire Earthquake drill with evacuation Shelter in Place Drop/Cover/Hold Campus Protection or "Lockdown" Date:// Nar Position: Person completing this form 1.
+What type of alert system did you use to aler rt students/staff of the drill? □ Fire Alarm/Bell □ Voice through Interco om/PA 🗆 Bull Horn 🗆 Whistle 2.
+Time Drill Started: (am / pm) Tin ne Drill Completed:(am / pm) Total number of staff involved in the drill act Total number of students involved in the dril Did any special needs students participate in Did you encounter any challenges with the s If yes, please describe challenges: ll activity? h the drill?
+If yes, about how many? pecial needs children?
+(Y/N) How long did it take to evacuate all buildings (Time from START of drill to the time when last staff or student arrived at the staging area.)
+Did you establish an Incident Command Pos Did staff bring the School Emergency Respor Did you use the ECS Safe School Plan: (Check all that apply) □ Yes, during the planning of the drill. □ Yes, after the drill. ☐ Yes, during the execution of drill. ☐ No, we did not use the Safe School Plan.
 12. Did you use any supplies during the drill?
-(Cl □ Yes, our staff took supplies out their stori □ Yes, our staff used the supplies during the □ No, we did not use emergency supplies. ng area.
-Were parents notified either before or after the drill?
-(Y/N) How were parents notified? (method) Did any parents participate in drill?
-If yes, ab oout how many?
-What did parents do? (non-participation, student/staff distractions,
+(Ch □ Yes, our staff took supplies out their storin □ Yes, our staff used the supplies during the □ No, we did not use emergency supplies. ng area.
+14. 15.
+16. out how many? (non-participation, student/staff distractions, etc.) during the drill?
+If yes, please briefly de escribe any problems.